Sooraj-s-98/deploy-check/README.md

 cd server
 ```

-Create `.env` file at the root of the server directory
+Create `.env` file at the root of the server directory.
-Copy the contents from`.env.example`to`.env`Add your secret values to`.env` , OPEN-AI API key , MONGO_DB Atlas URL and password, your own secret
+Copy the contents from`.env.example` to `.env` Add your secret values to `.env` , OPEN-AI API key , MONGO_DB Atlas URL and password, your own secret
 Cookie and JWT random string values.

 ```